-Ethernet\device:
+Ethernet-device:

 Specifies the Ethernet portal to use for LAT.
-The device name is usually XE0: or XH0:.
+The device name is XE0: or XH0:.

-Specifies whether or not a confirmation message is displayed indicating whether or not LAT has started up.
+Specifies whether or not a confirmation message is displayed indicating that LAT has started up.
 The default is /LOG.

-8.11.14 STOP/LAT Command
+8.13.20 STOP/LAT Command

-The STOP/LAT command disables LAT service on a particular Ethernet device or on all Ethernet devices.
+This command disables LAT service on a particular Ethernet device or on all Ethernet devices.
 If no Ethernet device parameter is specified, LAT is disabled on all Ethernet devices.
 Jobs detach if they are currently running on Ethernet devices that get disabled.
-You need the SWCTL privilege to use the STOP/LAT command.
-For example:
+STOP/LAT requires SWCTL privilege.
+Example: